Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Jet differentials

 By replacing $f$ with $f\circ\psi$ in (7.36) and plugging (7.37) into it, we would get an identity of the form

 but the term in the middle would have all components of degree${}\ge m_{\alpha_0}$, while the term on the right possesses a component of degree${}<m_{\alpha_0}$ for a sufficiently generic choice of $\varphi$ and $\psi$, contradiction.
-Therefore, we have shown the existence of a non zero invariant section
+Therefore, we have shown the existence of a non-zero invariant section